List of Go terms: Eyes

-Eyes are internal, fully surrounded liberties of a group of stones.
+Eyes (眼, me) are internal, fully surrounded liberties of a group of stones.
 An eye cannot be filled by the opponent until all of the group's other liberties have been filled.

 The presence or absence of eyes in a group determine life or death of that group: A group with one or no eyes will die unless its owner can develop them; conversely, a group with two or more eyes will live since an opponent can never reduce the group down to a single liberty.